spacemonkeygo/dbx/README.md

 distinct if the where clauses and join conditions identify a unique result.

 the following views are defined for all reads:
 * `count`  - returns the number of results
 * `has`    - returns if there are results or not
 * `first`  - returns the first result or nothing
+* `scalar` - returns a single result, nothing, or fails if there is more than one result
+* `one`    - returns a single result or fails if there are no results or more than one result

 the following views are only defined for non-distinct reads:
 * `all` - returns all results
 * `limitoffset` - returns a limited number of results starting at an offset
 * `paged` - returns limited number of results paged by a forward iterator

-the following views are only defined for distinct reads:
-* `scalar` - returns a single result or nothing
-* `one` - returns a single result or fails

 ```
 read <views> (